I Am Not Forgotten - He Knows My Name! - 1 Chronicles 1-9

 It is easy to believe God remembers you when things are going well and there is material success, when every prayer is seemingly answered immediately, but in those darker places, that place of personal failure and disappointment, the chorus still remains, I am not forgotten – He knows my name.

-The Lord Jesus knew the name of Lazarus: starving, despised and sick at the Rich man’s gate, just one more among many beggars – He was not forgotten – Jesus knew Lazarus’ name.
-The rich man, the big dude in the ’hood … his name is never mentioned in that parable.
+The Lord Jesus knew the name of Lazarus: lonely, penniless, starving, despised and sick at the Rich man’s gate, just one more among many beggars I’m sure – He was not forgotten – Jesus knew Lazarus’ name.
+The rich man, the big dude in the hood, his name is never mentioned in that parable.
 Jesus didn’t know his name.
-But poor, despised Lazarus was not forgotten by God.
-If you are in a dark place today, take comfort dear Christian brother and sister, take comfort from those nine boring chapters of 1 Chronicles, take comfort from those difficult portions of Revelation.
+But Lazarus’ name was not forgotten.
+If you are in a dark place today, take comfort dear brothers and sisters, take comfort from those 9 boring chapters of 1 Chr, they are there in our Bibles for a reason, take comfort from those difficult portions of Revelation.
+You are not forgotten – the Lord knows your name.

 Previous